Fihl/iceKeyer/docs/indexPaddle.md

-# iceKeyer, the no fuss keyer
+# iceKeyer, the no fuss keyer.
+Single-paddle model
-# single-paddle model

 ## Features
 - No moving parts